SamBillmore/HashingTool/README.md

-# VME Hashing Program
+# Hashing Tool

 ### Background

-TBC
+This tool can be used to generate a target file's hash value using the SHA-256 algorithm.

 ### Using the program

-TBC

 The code can be run directly from the terminal or it can be packaged into a .exe and run independently (which is how it is currently being used).